 Remember what I said about our solar system being once a "cosmic shooting gallery?"
 Even out here, nearly two billion miles from the sun, we find moons pockmarked with craters; one of them, Miranda, looks like an impact from a big meteor nearly destroyed it.

 For seventy-six years after its discovery in 1930, Pluto was listed as the outermost planet, but astronomers were always puzzled by it.
 For a start, it has a very strange orbit, which is tilted 17 degrees to the orbits of the other planets, and intersects with the orbit of Neptune.
 This means that for part of its orbit (most recently from 1979 to 1999) it is actually closer to the sun than Neptune.
 Moreover, it is not a "gas giant" like Jupiter, Saturn, Uranus and Neptune, but only half the size of the next smallest planet, Mercury.
 Then in 1978 a moon was discovered around Pluto, Charon, which turned out to be more than half the size of Pluto itself.

-Pluto's identity as a planet was called into question when a number of objects were discovered orbiting beyond Neptune's orbit, at a range of 30 to 55 astronomical units (2.79 to 5.1 billion miles).
+Pluto's identity as a planet was called into question when a number of objects were discovered orbiting beyond Neptune's orbit, at a range of 30 to 100 astronomical units (2.79 to 9.3 billion miles).
 All appear to be made of rock and ice, like Pluto, and are too large to be the nuclei of comets; at least one, Eris, is larger than Pluto.
-The first of these objects was spotted in 1992, and over the next twenty years, more than a thousand were found.
+The most distant object has been unofficially named "Farout."
+Since the first object was discovered in 1992, more than a thousand have been found.
 Astronomers decided this must be a second asteroid belt; they named it the "Kuiper Belt" (after Gerard Kuiper, an astronomer who studied the outer solar system in the mid-twentieth century), and the objects in it are known as "Kuiper Belt objects" (or KBOs), "trans-Neptunian objects," "plutinos," "plutons," or simply "dwarves."
 As a result, an astronomers' convention, held in Prague in 2006, voted to demote Pluto from planetary to dwarf status; now it is seen as merely one of the largest and nearest of these outer asteroids.